promotably/apollo/README.md

 `(apollo.core/get-context-inc-recorder namespace dimensions)`
 `(apollo.core/get-context-dec-recorder namespace dimensions)`

-The functions returned by there functions only need to be called with the metric name to increment or decrement.
+The functions returned by these functions only need to be called with the metric name to increment or decrement.

+_The dimensions map in the above examples can be an empty map._

+### Enable system metric recording

+Simply call `apollo.core/enable-sys-metrics!` with a namespace prefix string as it's only argument.

 ### Starting the scheduled vacuum of Metrics

-A scheduled executor will vacuum the in-memory collection of aggreagted metrics and send then to Cloudwatch with on the provided schedule.
+A scheduled executor will vacuum the in-memory collection of aggregated metrics and send them to Cloudwatch on the provided schedule.

 Get a ScheduledExecutor:
 `(apollo.core/create-vacuum-scheduler)`